Detection Rules

 Enter your organization's custom rules URL (provided by IT)

+Controls how often Check fetches updated detection rules.
+The default is 24 hours.
 Set update interval based on your security requirements:

 High security environments: 6-12 hours